ember-learn/guides-source/guides/release/components/glimmer-components-dom.md

 ## Manipulating Attributes

-The same philosophy that applies to manipulating text also applies to manipulating attributes.
+The same philosophy that applies to changing text also applies to changing attributes.

 For example, let's say we want to enhance our `Article` component to include a `title` attribute on the `<article>` tag.